trteodor/YT_Usb_Tutorial_Polish_Leangugage/README.md

 Directory: Driver/USBd_otg_fs/* contain prepared files for usb_otg_fs device driver
 Dicrectory: applications/*/* the prepared examples have been placed...

+To check changes history please call: "gitk&" in this project at him location to see changes in diffrent implementation states

 This project was created only for educational purposes.
 Created software is prepared for Board- BlackPill with STM32F401CCU6: